ljvmiranda921/ljvmiranda921.github.io/about/index.md

 My work has been [published](https://scholar.google.com/citations?user=2RtnNKEAAAAJ&hl=en) in several top-tier conferences such as ACL, EMNLP, and NAACL.
 In addition, I also served as a reviewer in various NLP and machine learning conferences and journals.

-Previously, I spent time as a predoctoral researcher at the [Allen Institute for Artificial Intelligence (Ai2)](https://allenai.org/) in Seattle.
+Previously, I spent time as a predoctoral researcher at the [Allen Institute for AI (Ai2)](https://allenai.org/) in Seattle.
 I also worked as an open-source developer at [spaCy](https://spacy.io/) and as a [consultant in the Philippines](https://thinkingmachin.es/).

 Thanks again for stopping by!